 Hopefully you understand the basic differences between both devices now though!
 Let's, for now, conclude this blog post - I hope you continue reading when the next installments of this series arrive!

-Having a Fitbit and Biostrap (code ALEX saves 10%) is like having two very different neighbors who you both really appreciate.
+Having a Fitbit and Biostrap (code 10FERGUS saves 10%) is like having two very different neighbors who you both really appreciate.

 The Fitbit neighbor is very easygoing, not difficult to navigate, and down to earth.
 The Biostrap neighbor, on the other hand, likes complexity, is detailed-oriented, loves bells and whistles, and simply gives you more options.